WayfaringBloke/dnd/writing/pub/Character_Creation.md

 (Note: you do *actually* roll your class bonus HP)

 ## Alternate Backgrounds
-Since we're in a different city to Cy, here's a few general suggestions for backgrounds for classes (though any other ideas are welcome).
+Since we're in a different city to Cy, here's a few general suggestions for backgrounds for classes (though any other ideas are welcome, this list is hardly exhaustive).

 ### Shunned Nano-Mancer
 - After an overdose of Fin you were flung into the far future of FinSpace, where plants have overrun the skyscrapers.

 ### Burned Hacker
+- R

 ### Discharged Corp Killer
 - Dishonorably discharged from service in the Xin military (mountain faction to the north)